Mental Health Counseling Visa Sponsorship Jobs in Illinois

 Which companies sponsor visas for mental health counselors in Illinois?

-Illinois employers with documented H-1B sponsorship history in behavioral health include Advocate Health Care, Northwestern Medicine, Rush University Medical Center, UI Health, and Sinai Chicago.
+Illinois employers with documented H-1B visa sponsorship history in behavioral health include Advocate Health Care, Northwestern Medicine, Rush University Medical Center, UI Health, and Sinai Chicago.
 Federally Qualified Health Centers across Cook County also sponsor international counselors, particularly for roles serving underserved communities.
 Large hospital systems are generally more experienced with sponsorship than smaller private practices.

 Which visa types are most common for mental health counseling roles in Illinois?

 The H-1B is the most commonly used visa for licensed mental health counselors in Illinois, as the role typically qualifies as a specialty occupation requiring at least a master's degree in counseling or a related field.
-Some positions at nonprofits or government-affiliated clinics may also support J-1 exchange visitor placements.
-TN classification is available to Canadian and Mexican nationals whose role meets the qualifying criteria.
+Some positions at nonprofits or government-affiliated clinics may also support J-1 visa exchange visitor placements.
+TN visa classification is available to Canadian and Mexican nationals whose role meets the qualifying criteria.

 Which cities in Illinois have the most mental health counseling sponsorship jobs?